 Our residential mortgage loans include non-QM loans and residential NPLs.
-A non-QM loan is not necessarily high-risk, nor subprime, but is instead a loan that does not conform to the complex QM rules.
+A non-QM loan is not necessarily high-risk, nor subprime, but is instead a loan that does not conform to the complex Qualified Mortgage, or "QM," rules of the Consumer Financial Protection Bureau.
 For example, many non-QM loans are made to creditworthy borrowers who cannot provide traditional documentation for income, such as borrowers who are self-employed.
 There is also demand from certain creditworthy borrowers for loans above a 43% debt-to-income ratio limit that still meet all ability-to-repay standards.
-We hold an equity investment in a non-QM originator that has had a steadily increasing volume of origination, and we have purchased all of our non-QM loans from this originator.
-To date, the performance of our non-QM loan portfolio has been excellent, and the number of states where our origination partner is producing loans has increased according to expectations.
+We hold an equity investment in a non-QM originator, and we have purchased all of our non-QM loans from this originator.

 We remain active in the market for residential NPLs.
 The market for large residential NPL pools has remained highly concentrated, with the great majority having traded to only a handful of large players who typically securitize the residential NPLs that they purchase.
 As a result, we have continued to focus our acquisitions on smaller, less-competitively-bid, and more attractively-priced mixed legacy pools sourced from motivated sellers.
-We seek to optimize resolutions based on the capital structure, borrower and underlying real estate.